 Discover which debt has the highest interest rates

-It will be well worth your time to list out which of your debts have the highest interest rates.
+It will be well worth your time to list out which of your debts have the highest balance.
 Take a notepad, and order them from highest to lowest.
 Listing out your balances in order is one of the best debt analysis tools you have at your disposal.
 This will come in handy when you start applying specific debt management strategies to curtail that debt.

 List out what your monthly payments are